twitter/caladrius/docs/caladrius_design/caladrius_design.md

 * `GET /model/topology/heron/current/{topology-id}` --- Issuing this request
   will model the performance of the currently deployed physical plan of the specified Heron topology using the supplied traffic rate (input into the topology).
-The `traffic` parameter can either be a single value (tuples per second) which will be applied to every spout instance or individual traffic rates for each spout instance can be supplied by using their `TaskID`s as
-  keys:
+The traffic rate *for each instance* of a given spout can be supplied as a single value (tuples per second) mapped to the spout component name.
+The example below would tell Caladrius to predict the performance for the currently running topology `wordCount1` if each of the instances of the `sentenceSpout` spout component were emitting 150 tuples every second:

     ```
-    GET /model/heron/current/wordcount1?traffic=150
+    GET /model/topology/heron/current/wordCount1?sentenceSpout=150
     ```

+    If a spout is not given in the request but is present in the specified topology then the API will return `400` bad request to the client.
+    Alternatively, individual traffic rates for each spout instance can be supplied by using their `TaskID`s as keys:

     ```
-    GET /model/heron/current/wordcount1?10=141&11=154&12=149
+    GET /model/topology/heron/current/wordCount1?10=141&11=154&12=149
     ```

+    Similarly if an instance is missed then `400` bad request will be returned.

-* `GET /model/storm/current/{topology-id}` --- Issuing this request will model
+* `GET /model/topology/storm/current/{topology-id}` --- Issuing this request
-  the performance of the currently deployed physical plan of the specified Apache Storm topology using the supplied traffic rate (input into the topology).
-The `traffic` parameter can either be a single value (tuples per second) which will be applied to every spout executor or individual traffic rates for each spout executor can be supplied by using their `TaskID` ranges as keys:
+  will model the performance of the currently deployed physical plan of the specified Apache Storm topology using the supplied traffic rate (input into the topology).
+The traffic rate *for each executor* of a given spout can be supplied as a single value (tuples per second) mapped to the spout component name.
+Alternatively, individual traffic rates for each spout executor can be supplied by using their `TaskID` ranges as keys:

     ```
-    GET /model/heron/topology/current/wordcount1?traffic=150
+    GET /model/topology/storm/current/wordCount1?sentenceSpout=150
     ```

     ```
-    GET /model/heron/topology/current/wordcount1?10-12=141&13-15=154&16-18=149
+    GET /model/topology/storm/current/wordCount1?10-12=141&13-15=154&16-18=149
     ```

 ### Asynchronous request/response